DevsparZeroGitHubUser/hello-world/README.md

 | callback          | Callback function for KBA Verification. |

 ### <a name="AnswerKBA"></a> AnswerKBA Class Details
-This class will be used to verify the answer of the KBA's questions provided by the user.
+This class will be used to verify the answer to the KBA's questions provided by the user.
 ```java
 /** The Question ID will be provided from `questionObject` passed from the `KBARequestStatus` callback function. */
 public void setQuestionID(String questionID);